nychealth/coronavirus-data/totals/Readme.md

 ### summary.csv

-This file contains cumulative summary information, including the cut-off date and time for data included in the most recent update, and cumulative counts of confirmed cases, hospitalizations, and deaths.
+This file contains cumulative summary information, including the cut-off date and time for data included in the most recent update, and several citywide indicators.

 Hospitalization counts reflect the total number of people with COVID-19 ever admitted to a hospital, not the number of people currently admitted.
-Death counts reflect both confirmed and probable deaths, separately.
+Case and death counts reflect both confirmed and probable classifications, separately.

 ### group-cases-by-boro.csv